 This program offers a way to connect teachers and their students to ongoing research in our department and to heighten students’ general understanding of biology.
 Simultaneously, the program will provide teachers with an opportunity to learn about the latest research in their fields of interest and help them to develop novel tools to motivate and educate their students.
-The program will also offer teachers the chance to deepen their collaborations with individual faculty members, which could lead to further collaboration through National Science Foundation Research Experiences for Teachers (NSF RET) grants.
+The program also offers teachers the chance to deepen their collaborations with individual faculty members, which could lead to further collaboration through National Science Foundation Research Experiences for Teachers (NSF RET) grants.

 Faculty participants include Dan Tracey (behavior at neural, cellular, and molecular levels), Richard Phillips (ecosystem ecology and global change ecology), Troy Smith (behavior and evolution), Irene Newton (microbial genetics/evolution), James Bever (community ecology), and Erik Ragsdale (evolution and development).

 When: June 20-24, 2016

 Where: Indiana University Department of Biology (Jordan Hall, 1001 E. 3rd St., Bloomington, IN)

 Stipend: $750 (lodging in IU dormitory rooms will be provided for those teachers who are accepted to attend the institute who are more than 1 hour away)

 Application: Complete and submit the online application form.
 Applications will be accepted through March 31, 2016.
 The number of 2016 participants is limited to 10 teachers.